TooAngel/worlddriven/README.md

  - If a reviewer 'Approve' the `value` increases by their contribution value.
  - Based on the `value` and `total` of votes is `coefficient` is calculated and the PR is merged in `coefficient * (5 + pull_request.commits * 5)) days`.

+## Vision

+Having clear and automated rules for progressing in open source projects is just the base.
+Due to the DevOps (or GitOps) idea many operational tasks are now stored in repositories, too, and applied on merge.
+So the challenge is building (worlddriven) services, which are only maintained via Pull Requests.
+This provides a new level of trust and a new entity unavailable system data (still searching for a better name).
+Passwords, service credentials, ... is data which does not necessarily be accesible by humans.
+This can be maintained and used only in the system.

+Example: In one of the company I was working for the employees were using chromeboxes.
+Within their daily work they had to split and merge PDFs.
+There are a lot of (free) services out there which just do the job, but they can't be used.
+What happens with my PDFs, do they store them, do they use them.
+I hope and guess not, but I'm not sure.

+How about a PDF service, open source, world driven, continous deployment.
+No one has access to any credentials, changes can only be done via public Pull Requests.
+That should be fine?

+## How it Works

+    - A Pull Request gets automatic merged after some time.
+    - Contributors of the project can vote by reviewing the Pull Request.
+    - Votes are weighted based on the number of commits on the repository.
+The according share is added or subtracted from the time to merge.
+    - If it exceeds the default time, more votes against the merge, the merge is not executed.

+This way a review can speed up the merge process.
+Or can prolong or stop it to discuss the concerns.

+A status check is used to inform about the time to merge and provides a link for a detailed breakdown.

+## Why?
+    - Due to the clear rules it is easy to see what happens with your PR and when it will be merged.
+    - Some open source projects struggle with their maintainer.
+This way others can still drive the project forward.
+    - Weighting the votes enables the main contributors the most power to stale or block bad PRs or speed things up.
+On the other hand it can motivate to contribute to increase their own weight.
+    - One fundamental question is the ownership.
+Currently the owner of the project has anyway full control and can stop or speed up everything.
+It would be nice if they don't have to.

+I'm pretty sure the system can be tricked with certain behavior, that's not the idea.
+Working on an open source project is collaborating, so most of the tricking can easily solved by communication.

+## Current Rules
+    - 10 days, well more then a week, should give everyone enough time to look into
+    - per commit: If a PR has multiple commits the time is increased for each commit.
+Having multiple commits on a - PR means the feature reaches a certain complexity, hence reviewers should have enough time to review it.
+    - Voting via review: Github reviewing functionality is the perfect place to discuss the PR and express the preference.
+(Gitlab the same, but not yet implemented)

 ## Develop